Curve (band): History

 During their hiatus, Halliday formed the band Scylla and Garcia began a solo project under the name Headcase.
 Scylla's track "Helen's Face" was featured on the Showgirls soundtrack.
-Halliday also collaborated with The Future Sound of London for the song "Cerebral" from Lifeforms (1994), with Freaky Chakra for the song "Budded on Earth to Bloom in Heaven" from Lowdown Motivator (1995), and with Leftfield for their #18 UK hit "Original" from Leftism (1995).
+Halliday also collaborated with The Future Sound of London for the song "Cerebral" from Lifeforms (1994), with Freaky Chakra for the song "Budded on Earth to Bloom in Heaven" from Lowdown Motivator (1995), and with Leftfield for their number 18 UK hit "Original" from Leftism (1995).
 She also featured on "Original"'s music video.

 Curve returned to the music business in 1996 with the EP Pink Girl With the Blues.
 In the same year, Curve collaborated with Paul Van Dyk by reworking the mostly instrumental song "Words" from the album Seven Ways and also adding Halliday's vocals.

 In 1997, they released "Chinese Burn", the first single to be taken from their third studio album Come Clean (1998).
 The album is a set of songs displaying a more pronounced influence of electronic music than earlier releases.
 Curve continued to do small-scale live shows in and around Europe.

 The follow-up to Come Clean was an internet-only compilation titled Open Day at the Hate Fest which was released in 2001.
 Also in the same year, Curve issued Gift, their fourth studio album.
 Kevin Shields of My Bloody Valentine also played guitar on the songs "Want More Need Less" and "Perish".
 The opening song "Hell Above Water" has gained the highest public profile as a result of its use in trailers for the 2002 film Spider-Man and the 2008 film Iron Man.

 In 2002, Curve released the internet-only fifth studio album The New Adventures of Curve and various download-only tracks via their official site.
 In 2003, Toni Halliday collaborated with the Japanese industrial rock band Acid Android on the song "Faults" from the album with the same name.

 A two-CD retrospective compilation entitled The Way of Curve summarized the group's output in 2004.
 The first disc included the band's singles.
 The second disc contained a selection of B-sides, rarities and remixes.
 In early 2005, Halliday announced that she had left Curve for good.

 In 2010, Curve published some of their most important releases as digital downloads on their Bandcamp page, including a new compilation with 39 songs entitled Rare and Unreleased.

 In 2017 Curve re-released the Doppelganger CD as a double album.
 This release included their first three EPs.
 The Cuckoo album was also re-released as a double album and included, amongst other songs, several remixes.

 The band's website, maintained by Garcia, has at various times since 2004 posted updates on projects by Halliday and Garcia.
 It has also stated that there is unlikely to be future new Curve music.